-It is vital that the business model reflects real benefits and costs as much as possible when conducting a project of this size.
-The business model must also include incentives for all parties involved in the system - both for those using the system and those running the system.
+It is vital that the right business model be chosen when conducting a project of this size.
+To succeed, the business model must be an incentive for all parties involved in the system - both for those using the system and those running the system.
 The incentive is to maximise the potential to realise the desired effects by participating in, learning about and constantly improving the system.

-Agreements regarding compensation and use of CCC are drafted between the City and the property developer, between the property developer and the contractor, and between the operators and contractors as future CCC customers.
+Agreements regarding compensation and use of BLC are drafted between the City and the property developer, between the property developer and the contractor, and between the operators and contractors as future BLC customers.
 The business model is based on three compensation models: